Starstruck (2021 TV series): Premise

-A screwball comedy about a 20-something New Zealand woman living in Hackney, London, working jobs in a cinema and as a nanny.
-After a one-night stand on New Year's Eve, she discovers she slept with a famous movie star.
+A screwball comedy about Jessie, a 20-something New Zealand woman living in Hackney, London, working jobs in a cinema and as a nanny.
+After a one-night stand on New Year's Eve, she discovers she slept with famous movie star Tom Kapoor.
+The series explores Jessie and Tom's relationship over the years as they break up, reunite and attempt to see other people.
+Despite attempting to move on from each other and wanting different things, the two are repeatedly drawn back to each other.